+The panels are fixed south facing and therefore, solar reflections at ground level towards the north at this latitude are highly unlikely.
 There are no sections of railway line within the typical 500m assessment area for railway operations and infrastructure, therefore technical modelling was not undertaken.
 It can be reasonably concluded that the effects of glint and glare would not have a significant impact upon the safety of railway operations.

-Figure 17 Proposed development and railway line location - aerial image
+Figure 17 Development and railway line location - aerial image

-5 GEOMETRIC ASSESSMENT RESULTS AND DISCUSSION
+GEOMETRIC ASSESSMENT RESULTS AND DISCUSSION

-The following sub-sections present the modelling results as well as the significance of any predicted impact in the context of existing screening, as well as the relevant criteria set out in the next subsection.
+The following sub-sections present the modelling results as well as the significance of any predicted impact in the context of existing screening, and the relevant criteria set out in the next subsection.
 The criteria are determined by the assessment process for each receptor, which are set out in Appendix D.